nickerm3n/scene-cutter/README.md

 - `pipeline.log` - Detailed execution log
 - `pipeline_report.txt` - Final report with statistics
 - Console output with real-time progress

+## HTML Reports

+The system generates HTML reports for each module containing:

+- **Header section** with video information and scene count
+- **Transcript section** (if provided in CSV) with formatted text
+- **Scene sections** with timestamps, duration, and frame previews
+- **Responsive design** with clean styling

+The transcript is displayed in a scrollable section above the scene information, making it easy to read and reference while viewing the scene breakdown.

 ## Error Handling